 - Arrange for an official score report to be sent directly from either the Federation of State Massage Therapy Boards (FSMTB) or the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) to the Board office.

-- A score report received from you, rather than directly from FSMTB or NCBTMB, is considered unofficial.
-If you submit an unofficial copy of the score report, no license will be issued until the Board office receives the official score report from FSMTB or NCBTMB.
+- A score report received from you, rather than directly from FSMTB or NCBTMB, is unofficial.
+If you submit an unofficial copy of the score report, the Board office will not issue a license it receives the official score report from FSMTB or NCBTMB.

 - To request NCBTMB exam scores, login to your Career Management System profile on www.ncbtmb.org.
 The Score Report Request form is available on your profile.

 - For information on FSMTB’s MBLEx exam, see www.fsmtb.org.